oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 > **Informative comment**
 >
 > Subscribing to a Topic Filter at QoS 2 is equivalent to saying \"I would like to receive Application Messages matching this filter at the QoS with
 > which they were published\".
-This means a publisher is responsible for determining the maximum QoS an [Application]{.mark} Message can be delivered
+This means a publisher is responsible for determining the maximum QoS an Application Message can be delivered at, but a
-> at, but a subscriber is able to require that the Server downgrades the QoS to one more suitable for its usage.
+> subscriber is able to require that the Server downgrades the QoS to one more suitable for its usage.

 ### 3.1.18 SUBACK - Subscribe Acknowledgement